fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 The speed of NATs mapping creation going forward in the future is likely adequate to move the pacing to 5ms.
-However applications that create parallel peer connections or situations where more than a handfull of PeerConnections are forming in parallel in the same browser (possibly in different tabs or web pages) need to be avoided.
+However applications that create parallel peer connections or situations where more than a handful of PeerConnections are forming in parallel in the same browser (possibly in different tabs or web pages) need to be avoided.

 From a bandwidth limit point of view, if the bandwidth is limited at